 The term was made famous mainly by Brian Solis, who discussed magic middle influencers in Putting The Public Back Into Public Relations.

-These magic middle influencers carry a lot more influence than one might think; many top influencers are today professionals, meaning that they actually can make a living off their digital impact.
-The same can, of course, not be said for the magic middle influencers (also known as micro-influencers).
+These magic middle influencers carry much more influence than one might think; many top influencers are today professionals, meaning they can make a living off their digital impact.
+The same can not be said for the magic middle influencers.

-So why does magic middle influencers keep pushing through?
+So why do magic middle influencers keep pushing through?

 And that counts for something.
 Now, their influence might be narrow.
 Especially compared to the A‑listers and their massive online entourage.